maxomedia/mxm-accordion/README.md

 # mxm-accordion

-An accordion jQuery plugin which is very flexible.
-It supports tab groups or simple expander functionality, multiple togglers/content containers, emits events on opening, open, closing and closed and uses CSS3 transitions with a jQuery fallback or no animations.
+An accordion jQuery plugin with support for tab groups or simple expander functionality, multiple togglers/content containers, emits events on opening, open, closing and closed and uses CSS3 transitions with a jQuery fallback or no animations.

 ### Prerequisites
 - jQuery (http://jquery.com/download/)